archithdwij/Android-apps/CONTRIBUTING.md

 #### DISCLAIMER

     1. Do not touch any other files (Add/Update/Delete) in any of the repositories in the parent branch.
-    2. Any type of changes should be carried out only from your local machine or personal github.
+    2. Any type of changes should be carried out only from your local machine or personal github account.
-    3. Do not touch the following file(s)/folder(s) |
+    3. Do not touch the following file(s)/folder(s)
-    4. `readme.md` (Inside the repository.
+        - `readme.md` (Inside the repository.
 Your project specific readme is different.)
         - `.all-contributors-src`
         - `CONTRIBUTING.md` - For your reference
         - `.github` folder